ShomaJPN/SoftwareUpdates/README.md

 ## Description
 It was made to realize ReminderService that is not enough with push-service(MDM).
 Check the SoftwareUpdate policy at specific time while logging in.
-Display FinderDialog for changing / installing, do it.
+Display FinderDialog for changing / installing,then do it.
 Suitable for organizations that do not force users.

 ## Requirement